GamesCreatorsClub/GCCPiWarsBlog/posts/2018/10/03/gcc-rover-m18-design.md

 - Rover is to be powered by 2S or 3S LiPo battery (of at least 1000mAh capacity - preferably 2000mAh or more)

-### Plans B
+### Plan Bs

-... and C and others...
+... and Cs and others...

-More then one item from above might not work 100%.
+More than one item above might not work.
 Here are some thoughts of Plan B scenarios:

-- If gimbal brushless motor cannot deliver required speed then it can be replaced by 'ordinary' brushless motor.
+- If a gimbal brushless motor cannot deliver required speed then it can be replaced by 'ordinary' brushless motor.
 Or as plan C with brushed motor that fits wheel hub's envelope.
 - If copper strips and brushes do not work appropriate battery is to be sourced and placed inside of the hub (increasing its weight so speed of turning can be affected)
 - If small brushed motors cannot turn hub or turn it quickly enough they can be replaced with bigger brushed motors or appropriate brushless motors driven by brushless ESCs
 - If wheel brushless motor has to be replaced with brushed motor for inside of wheel hub, then homebrew brushless controller can be replaced with dual H bridge breakout board (where both 'channels' are connected together)